-Since we’re getting inundated with queries about many proposed Bitcoin forks, we’d first like to repeat that our number one priority is keeping our customers’ money —local and digital currency— safe.
-Many forks come with various security risks, which could result in the loss of funds.
+Since we’re inundated with queries about proposed Bitcoin forks, we’d like to repeat that our priority is keeping our customers’ money safe.
+Many forks come with security risks.

-Secondly, we have a vision (and a responsibility) to make it safe and easy to buy, sell and learn about Bitcoin.
-Most of these Bitcoin fork proposals don’t add significant value to the ecosystem and generally just adds complexity and confusion to the market.
+Second, we have a vision (and responsibility) to make it safe and easy to buy, sell and learn about Bitcoin.
+Most of these fork proposals don’t add significant value and just add complexity and confusion to the market.
 The opposite of easy.

-These are distractions that unnecessarily complicate the industry and divert limited resources, such as:
+These are distractions that complicate the industry and divert limited resources, such as:

 - Engineering resources needed to add the ability to buy, sell, send, receive and store the new tokens